NasyaG/FortressApp-Readme/README.md

 <b><ins>Implementation</b></ins>

- FortressApp will run on ASP.NET CORE in C# leveraging the RESTFul API interface, JavaScript, and a database management system like SQL.
+ FortressApp will run on ASP.NET CORE in C# leveraging the RESTFul API interface, JavaScript, and a database management system like SQL server.
 It will use design patterns such as DAO, MVC, and dependency injection.

  <b><ins>Time Sheet</b></ins>